ismet55555/Certified-Kubernetes-Administrator-Notes/README.md

     - Can use different selectors for `from` and `to`
         1. `podSelector` - Traffic from and to specific pods
         2. `namespaceSelector` - Traffic from and to specific namespaces
-        3. `ipBlock` - Traffic from a specifc IP range using CIDR notation (ie. 10.0.1.0/16)
+        3. `ipBlock` - Traffic from a specific IP range using CIDR notation (ie. 10.0.1.0/16)
     - `port` - Specify one or more ports that will allow traffic, includes protocol (ie. `TCP`)
 - Example:
     - ``